MosaixSoft/optima/README.md

    * host-anti-affinity: explicitly specify the host(s) where you don't want your container to be placed

 ### CPU and Memory quotas on Optima
-When connecting Optima to your Docker cluster the first time, the *cpuovercommit* and *memorycommit* ratios define the maximum number of virtual CPU count and virtual memory each Docker host can be allocated by Optima:
+When connecting Optima to your Docker cloud the first time, the *cpuovercommit* and *memorycommit* ratios define the maximum number of virtual CPU count and virtual memory each Docker host can be allocated by Optima:
    * The total number of CPU per host reported by Optima is therefore the actual CPU count of each host multiplied by the *cpuovercommit* ratio.
    * The total amount of memory per host reported by Optima is the actual memory of each host multiplied by the *memorycommit* ratio.